WaterShare+

 Meet the WaterShare+ Panel

-Chaired by Lord Matthew Taylor, The Panel is formed of eight members who act as advocates for local customers and other stakeholders.
-The panel members represent all of our supply areas, including Devon, Cornwall, Bristol, and Bournemouth.
+Chaired by Lord Matthew Taylor the Panel is formed of 11 members who act as advocates for local customers and other stakeholders.
+The panel members represent all of our supply areas, including Devon, Cornwall, Bristol, Bournemouth and Sutton & East Surrey.

 Lord Matthew Taylor, Chair